unicode-org/message-format-wg/spec-syntax.md

-Lines immediately before a message may contain line-break-separated comments, metadata and aliases that are associated with the message. ach metadata and alias field may take a single literal or braced placeholder as its value.
+Lines immediately before a message may contain line-break-separated comments, metadata and aliases that are associated with the message.
+Each metadata and alias field may take a single literal or braced placeholder as its value.
 Literal values that contain non-word characters must be double quoted.
 Comments must be placed before any metadata and alias declarations.